BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Unified algorithms

 \section{Unified algorithms}

 BlackboxBench unifies decision-based attacks, score-based attacks and transfer-based attacks in Alg.\ref{alg: decision}, Alg.\ref{alg: score} and Alg.\ref{alg: transfer} respectively.
 Any attack process in BlackboxBench could be composed of the functional blocks in this algorithm.
-The algorithms are described in Sec. \ref{sec:codebase}.
+Based on the unified pipelines, we build our attack module, as illustrated by UML component diagrams in Fig. \ref{uml}.